lujiannan/bounden-backend/README.md

 - react-auth-kit and jwt_extended are used for user authentication and token refreshing
 - Quill is used for the blog creater/editor
 - Render is used for the deployment and hosting of the website
-- Waitress is used for the production server
+- Gunicorn is used for the production server

 ## Deployment ([Render](https://docs.render.com/github))
 - ATTENTION: Free - only for test purpose (if you want to push database back to github, fee applies)